tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/compression_scan_size.md

 1 row in set.
 Elapsed: 0.248 sec.
 Processed 111.00 million rows, 444.00 MB (446.87 million rows/s., 1.79 GB/s.)
 ```

-You can see that we are scanning 111M rows in both queries, but scanning the compressed data took 0.071 seconds, while the uncompressed data took 0.248 seconds.
+You can see that you are scanning 111M rows in both queries, but scanning the compressed data was 3.5x faster: 0.071 seconds vs. 0.248 seconds for the uncompressed data.